Children and young people are at the heart of Road Safety Week

 Thousands of schools, nurseries, colleges, community groups and organisations work together during the UK's biggest road safety event, raising awareness about road safety and helping save lives.
 Road Safety Week is the ideal time to run road safety lessons and assemblies or launch a campaign for safer local streets.

-Road crashes are the biggest non-medical cause of death and serious injury among children and young people.
+Road crashes are one of the biggest causes of death and serious injury among children and young people.
 Dangerous roads also have a major impact on their ability to walk, cycle and live healthy active lifestyles.
 That's why it's important to develop pupils' awareness of the risks on roads, as well as reaching out to parents and the wider community.
 Plus, road safety is a great topic to engage pupils of all ages, while meeting curriculum goals!

 How to get involved